clinicedc/edc-consent/README.md

 Notice above the first two class attributes, namely:

-* CONSENT_MODEL: this is the consent model class that was declared above;
+* consent_model: this is the consent model class that was declared above;
 * report_datetime: a required field used to lookup the correct consent version from ConsentType and to find, together with `subject_identifier`,  a valid instance of `MyConsent`;

 Also note the property `subject_identifier`.